LoubnaEA/ToGitOrNotToGit/docs/creatures.md

 # *The Creatures*

+> **Part II - The Jacobean & Elizabethan Edge**
+> Focus : Characters and archetypes, from protagonists to spectral figures, embodying creators’ narrative intentions.

 ### ✨ Characters of the English Renaissance Stage

 From **1558** to **1642**, the English stage teemed with life, from noble heroes and star-crossed lovers to scheming villains and spectral apparitions.